About me

 2-categories, categorical algebra, enriched categories and topos theory.

+In June 2024 I obtained my PhD in Mathematics at the University of Leeds, UK, under the supervision of Nicola Gambino.
+My PhD thesis contributed to expand 2-categorical elementary topos theory.
+In particular, I presented a novel technique of reduction of the study of 2-classifiers to dense generators.
 I then applied it to generalize to dimension 2 the fundamental result that Grothendieck topoi are elementary topoi.
 In order to reach my main theorems, I produced an original calculus of colimits in 2-dimensional slices and an indexed version of the Grothendieck construction.

 I am very passionate about research and I am a positive person who always smiles.
 I value love, truth and communication.